tmtxt/tmtxt.github.com/_posts/2014-03-10-emacs-setup-jsx-mode-and-jsx-syntax-checking.md

 ![Alt Text](/files/2014-03-10-emacs-setup-jsx-mode-and-jsx-syntax-checking/flycheck.png)

+# JSX Auto complete and Snippet

 To enable auto-complete by default for jsx-mode, add it to `jsx-mode-hook`.

 {% highlight cl %}
 (add-hook 'jsx-mode-hook
           (lambda () (auto-complete-mode 1)))
 {% endhighlight %}

+For using yasnippet with jsx-mode, create your custom snippets directory if you have not created it yet and set it to the variable **yas/root-directory**
+(`(setq yas/root-directory "/path/to/custom/snippet/directory")`).

+Next, create a folder for jsx-mode inside that folder you've just created.
+From there you can define your own snippets for using with JSX mode.

+You can also
+re-use snippets from js-mode mode by specifying the parent mode for jsx-mode.
+Create a new file named `.yas-parents` with the content `js-mode` and restart your Emacs for the changes to take effect.